ASE A7 Heating Air Conditioning Practice Test

 22. The compressor's clutch functions normally at idle but disengages whenever the engine is accelerated.
 Which of the following is correct?

 - A. The (TPS) throttle position sensor is faulty or out of adjustment.

 - B. The compressor clutch relay is faulty and sticking in the closed position.

 - C. Answers A and B are both correct.

 - D. Answers A and B are both wrong.

 Answer A is correct.
 The TP sensor detects the engine's load by indicating the throttle plate's angle to the ECM.
 It should not disengage the compressor at idle or during normal acceleration.

 Answer B is wrong.
 A stuck closed relay results in continuous operation.
 When the control module receives a WOT or wide-open throttle signal from the TP sensor, it signals the clutch relay to disengage the compressor clutch.

 Answer C is wrong.
-The compressor requires horsepower to function; to supplement horsepower at WOT, the ECM opens the A/C clutch relay to disengaged the compressor clutch.
+The compressor consumes a small amount of horsepower; to increase power at wide open throttle, the ECM opens the A/C clutch relay to disengage the clutch.

 Answer D is wrong.
 The TP sensor is attached to the throttle plate shaft and changes output voltage as the throttle plate opens and closes.
 The output voltage is low or around 0.45 volts when the throttle is closed and is high or 4.5 volts at WOT.